MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-work-profile-security-settings.md

 # Android Enterprise work profile security configurations

 As part of the [Android Enterprise security configuration framework](android-configuration-framework.md), apply the following settings for Android Enterprise work profile mobile users.
-For more information on each policy setting, see [Android Enterprise settings to mark devices as compliant or not compliant using Intune](../protect/compliance-policy-create-android-for-work.md#work-profile).
+For more information on each policy setting, see [Android Enterprise settings to mark devices as compliant or not compliant using Intune](../protect/compliance-policy-create-android-for-work.md#work-profile) and [Android Enterprise device settings to allow or restrict features using Intune](../configuration/device-restrictions-android-for-work.md#work-profile-only).

 When choosing your settings, be sure to review and categorize usage scenarios.
 Then, configure users following the guidance for the chosen security level.
 You can adjust the suggested settings based on the needs of your organization.
 Make sure to have your security team evaluate the threat environment, risk appetite, and impact to usability.